mindspore-ai/docs/install/mindspore_cpu_install_conda_en.md

 [Conda](https://docs.conda.io/en/latest/) is an open-source, cross-platform, language-agnostic package manager and environment management system.
 It allows users to easily install different versions of binary software packages and any required libraries appropriate for their computing platform.

 This document describes how to quickly install MindSpore by Conda in a Linux system with a CPU environment.
-The following takes Ubuntu 18.04 as an example to illustrate the steps to install MindSpore.
+The following takes Ubuntu 18.04 as an example to describe how to install MindSpore.

 - If you want to install MindSpore by Conda on a fresh Ubuntu 18.04, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/ubuntu-cpu-conda.sh) for one-click installation.
 The automatic installation script will install MindSpore and its dependencies.

     The automatic installation script needs to replace the source list and install dependencies via APT, it will apply for root privileges during execution.
-Use the following commands to get the automatic installation script and execute.
+Run the following command to obtain and run the automatic installation script:

     ```bash
     wget https://gitee.com/mindspore/mindspore/raw/master/scripts/install/ubuntu-cpu-conda.sh